moliver28/research-handbook/content/handbook/product/ai/ai-feature-benchmarks.md

 ## Key Principles

 - Focus on end-user value and impact
+  - Reason: Ensures that AI features directly address user needs and provide tangible benefits.
 - Evaluate early and often using lightweight methods
+  - Reason: Allows for rapid iteration and course correction, mitigating the risk of investing heavily in features that may not meet user needs.
 - Prioritize real-world usage over academic benchmarks
+  - Reason: Academic benchmarks may not always translate to practical value; real-world usage provides more accurate insights into feature effectiveness.
 - Embrace iteration and continuous improvement
+  - Reason: Acknowledges the evolving nature of AI technology and user needs, allowing for ongoing refinement of features.

 ## Potential Evaluation Metrics